mebenal/cse210-tc03/README.md

 and my hobbies include fixing electronics, reading, and being teh support for my friends and family.
 I also enjoy playing games like Minecraft and World of Warcraft when I have free time or to destress.

+Jarrod Wise:
+I usually go by JJ, and my major is in data science.
+I am from Coeur d'Alene Idaho.
+Some of my favorite hobbies include watching shows and movies, playing games with friends, and getting out and meeting new people.
+This is my third semester here at BYUI.